woylie/doggo/README.md

 ### Phoenix LiveView Hooks

 Some components need a JavaScript hook.
-The hooks are ES modules shipped in the `assets` directory of the package.
-Add it to your `package.json`:
+The hooks are ES modules, and there are two ways to install them.

+#### From your `deps` folder

+The modules are included in the Hex package.
+You can point at them in the `deps` folder:

 ```json
 {